Skip to content

 Ruth Wilson commenced in the role of Assistant Director, Corporate Operations and Services at the National Museum in June 2020 and prior to that was Acting Assistant Director, Public Engagement.
 She was appointed Deputy Director (Acting) in December 2023.

-Since joining the Museum in early 2016, she has also been Acting Assistant Director, Collections and Content and Assistant Director, Visitor Services and Development.
-Ms Wilson has an extensive commercial background and has been engaged in the Museum’s development of own-source revenue.
+Since joining the Museum in early 2016, Ms Wilson has also been Acting Assistant Director, Collections and Content and Assistant Director, Visitor Services and Development.
+She has an extensive commercial background and has been engaged in the Museum’s development of own-source revenue.

 Under her guidance, the Museum has increased its own-source revenue to an average of 20 per cent of all operating revenues.
 Ms Wilson has previously held executive positions at the National Gallery of Australia and the National Portrait Gallery, following 15 years in the private sector.